-Teach Yourself Coding on Your Own Time With These Resources
+Teach Yourself Coding on Your Own Time With These Resources Learning the language of computers is an incredibly useful skill for entrepreneurs to have.

 I was an early adopter of the coding movement.